 Mrs. Eugenia G. Brannon Nature Trail

-The ¾ mile long Mrs. Eugenia G. Brannon Trail has two main loops and begins at the Treehouse adjacent to the Anniston Museum of Natural History.
+The ¾ mile long Mrs. Eugenia G. Brannon Trail has two main loops and begins at the Learning Lodge adjacent to the Anniston Museum of Natural History.
 The upper trail traverses an oak-dominated forest with scattered hickories and pines.
 The soils are relatively dry and the plants that grow here are adapted to these conditions.
 The lower portion begins at the Museum Drive crosswalk (where it connects to the upper loop) halfway up the trail hill toward the Anniston Museum.
 Beyond the road lies a low, moist woodland situated on the floodplain of an intermittent stream.
 It is a lowland forest dominated by tulip-poplar, sweetgum, and red maple.
 Moisture-loving plants such as ferns are common.
 The composition of plants of the bottomland forest is much different from the species found on the dry ridge of the upper trail.

 Bird of Prey Trail

 Get an up-close look at magnificent winged hunters!
 This special trail is home to permanently injured hawks and owls.
 These birds of prey cannot be released into the wild, as their chance of survival is low.
 They now help people learn about their essential role in nature through educational programming.